fstagni/DIRACDocs/source/DeveloperGuide/CodeManagement/ContributingCode/index.rst

 As a matter of reminder, here is a set of commands to make a patch.
 First, start with the new branch to work on the patch based on the target release branch, for example rel-v6r7 :::

-  git fetch upstream
+  git fetch release
-  git checkout -b fix-v6r7 upstream/rel-v6r7
+  git checkout -b fix-v6r7 release/rel-v6r7

 Make the necessary changes to the code of the branch and then push them to the developer's fork:::